Angel Red® Pomegranate

 Punica granatum 'Smith' P.P.#16,578Item #6801 USDA Hardiness Zone: 7 - 11

 - OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.
-Best with supplemental water during flowering and fruiting cycle.Average Landscape Size:Moderate grower to 10 ft. tall and wide
+Increase watering during flowering and fruiting cycle.Average Landscape Size:Moderate grower to 10 ft. tall and wide

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Drought tolerant when established.
 Feed with a general purpose fertilizer before new growth appears in spring.
 Prune annually to shape.Pruning time: winter.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
-Best with supplemental water during flowering and fruiting cycle.
+Increase watering during flowering and fruiting cycle.

 - History & LoreHistory:Angel Red was discovered as a sport growing among other varieties of pomegranate trees.
 Tests showed it is a unique and gourmet pomegranate.
 The name Angel Red® was derived from the original, "Ryan's Angel Red".
 Ryan was involved in developing this variety, but tragically died at the age of 23.Lore:The single genus of the family Punciaceae was classified by Linnaeus who Latinized the ancient name, Malum puncium, which translates to "apple of Carthage" which was its early common name.
 Pomegranate fruit came to symbolize fertility due to its abundance of seeds.